MicrosoftDocs/power-automate-docs/articles/prevent-data-loss.md

 1. Notify only - Turn on email notifications only for DLP violations so owners of existing flows get notified about the upcoming DLP enforcement change.
 When the background DLP enforcement job finds a violation in an existing flow, notify the flow owners that the flow will be suspended in the future.
 This mechanism runs weekly.
 1. Soft enforcement - Turn on soft enforcement of DLP violations so owners of existing flows get notified about the upcoming DLP enforcement change, but any flows that are changed get a full DLP policy evaluation at design time.
     1. Design time - When a flow is updated and saved, use the updated DLP enforcement and suspend the flow if needed so the maker is immediately aware of the enforcement.
     1. Background process - When the background DLP enforcement job finds a violation in an existing flow, notify the flow owners that the flow will be suspended in the future.
-This mechanism runs weekly.
+This mechanism includes creation or changes to DLP policy as well as consistency checks.
 1. Hard enforcement - Turn on hard enforcement of DLP violations, so DLP policies are fully enforced on all existing and new flows.
 The DLP policies will be fully enforced when flows are saved during DLP enforcement background job evaluation.

 ## DLP enforcement change list